nrwl/nx/docs/shared/recipes/convert-to-inferred.md

 npx nx migrate latest
 ```

-## Migrating a Plugin
+## Migrate a Plugin

-Most of the official plugins come with the `convert-to-inferred` generator.
+Most of the official plugins come with a `convert-to-inferred` generator.
 This generator will

 - register the inference plugin in the `plugins` section of `nx.json`
-- migrate executor options into the tooling's configuration files (where applicable)
+- migrate executor options into the tool's configuration files (where applicable)
 - clean up `project.json` to remove targets and options that are unnecessary

 To get started, run `nx g convert-to-inferred`, and you'll be prompted to choose a plugin to migrate.